Water to the Capital

 𝐔𝐧𝐝𝐞𝐫𝐠𝐫𝐨𝐮𝐧𝐝 𝐑𝐞𝐬𝐞𝐫𝐯𝐨𝐢𝐫𝐬

-These annual recurring floods often create severe erosion, easily observed in the water running through Addis Ababa in connection with the rainy seasons.
-These torrential floods produce life-threatening situations, which are greatly strengthened by the fact that the rock massif is regularly deprived of vegetation and, therefore, unable to slow down the water masses speeding up downwards the slopes of the rock.
+These annual recurring floods often cause severe erosion, which is easily observed in the water running through Addis Ababa during the rainy seasons.
+These torrential floods produce life-threatening situations, which are greatly exacerbated by the fact that the rock massif is regularly devoid of vegetation and, therefore, unable to slow down the water masses as they speed down the slopes of the rock.
 Furthermore, these torrential rainwater quantities entail difficulties with powerful downpours during rainy periods and the following imminent risks of erosion near settlements.

 The Fundamental Creation Of Drinking Water: